vnmakarov/mir/README.md

   * Plans to try MIR light-weight JIT first for CRuby or/and MRuby implementation
   * Motivations for the project can be found in [this blog post](https://developers.redhat.com/blog/2020/01/20/mir-a-lightweight-jit-compiler-project)
   * C2MIR compiler description can be found in [this blog post](https://developers.redhat.com/blog/2021/04/27/the-mir-c-interpreter-and-just-in-time-jit-compiler)
+  * Future of code specialization in MIR for dynamic language JITs can be found in [this blog post](https://developers.redhat.com/articles/2022/02/16/code-specialization-mir-lightweight-jit-compiler)

 ## Disclaimer
    * **This code is in initial stages of development.
 It is present